skborey/node_example_be/doc/sample-request-respone.md

 }
 ```

-> Add collaborator to collation
+> Add collaborator to collection

 ```
 {